Spanish profanity: Pendejo

 In Puerto Rico and the Dominican Republic, it has different meanings depending on the situation.
 It can range from ¡Te cogieron de pendejo! ("You were swindled!") to ¡Qué tipa pendeja! ("What a dumbass!" as when a strange woman behaves offensively and then suddenly leaves).
 In Mexico and some countries in Central America, especially El Salvador, una pendejada/pendeja is used to describe something incredibly stupid that someone has done.
 In many regions, especially in Cuba, pendejo also means "coward" (with a stronger connotation), as in ¡No huyas, pendejo! ("Don't run away, chicken-shit!") or No seas pendejo! ("Don't be such a coward!").

 In South America, it refers to a person regarded with an obnoxiously determined advancement of one's own personality, wishes, or views (a "smartass").
 In Argentina, Chile, and Uruguay, pendejo or pendeja refers to a child, usually with a negative connotation, like that of immaturity or a "brat".
 Also in Argentina, since pendejo literally means "pubic hair", it usually refers to someone of little to no social value.
 In Peru, however, it does not necessarily have a negative connotation and can just refer to someone who is clever and street-smart.
 In the Philippines, it is usually used to refer to a man whose wife or partner is cheating on him (i.e. a cuckold).
 In North Sulawesi, Indonesia, pendo (a derivative of pendejo) is used as profanity but with the majority of the population not knowing its meaning.
 The word was adopted during the colonial era when Spanish and Portuguese merchants sailed to this northern tip of Indonesia for spices.
 In the American film Idiocracy, Joe Bauers's idiot lawyer is named Frito Pendejo.
-Burciaga says that the Yiddish word putz "means the same thing" as pendejo.
+Burciaga says that the Yiddish word "means the same thing" as pendejo.

 Cabrón

 Cabrón (lit. 'big goat' or 'stubborn goat'), in the primitive sense of the word, is an adult male goat (cabra for an adult female goat) and is not offensive in Spain.
 It is also used as an insult, based on an old usage similar to that of pendejo, namely, to imply that the subject is stubborn or in denial about being cheated on, hence the man has "horns" like a goat (extremely insulting).
 The word is offensive in Mexico, Cuba, and Puerto Rico, as it means "asshole" and other insults in English.
-In Mexico, "cabrón" refers to a man whose wife cheats on him without protest from him, or even with his encouragement.
+In Mexico, cabrón refers to a man whose wife cheats on him without protest from him, or even with his encouragement.